NorwegianVeterinaryInstitute/NVIpackager/README.md

 4. Create an R-studio project for the package.
 In R-studio

-    -   Choose New project -> Version control
+    -   Choose New project -&gt; Version control
     -   Copy the directory at GitHub and paste it where asked in R-studio.
     -   Select a directory in your PC for your package.